 During recertification, we respond to a delivery - also called a Standard - consisting of 6 themes, 31 criteria, and 84 indicators.
 Many of the responses involve both member companies and municipalities associated with Visit Narvik through cooperation agreements.
 In 2024, this applies to the municipalities of Narvik, Gratangen, Lavangen, and Bardu.

-5. Economic Viability: Local economic value creation and the ripple effects of tourism, a destination company with positive equity and positive operating results, focus on balanced development of arrivals/year-round tourism for broad local employment, development in guest nights, and cooperation between small and larger companies are some of the indicators to be addressed under this theme.
+- Economic Viability: Local economic value creation and the ripple effects of tourism, a destination company with positive equity and positive operating results, focus on balanced development of arrivals/year-round tourism for broad local employment, development in guest nights, and cooperation between small and larger companies are some of the indicators we address.